ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 ```

 In `integration_test.go`, we are feeding our workload tests along with various
 other values to the HyperSDK integration test library.
-By using the HyperSDK integration
+Using this pattern allows
-test framework, we can defer most tasks to it and solely focus on defining the
+us to defer most tasks to it and solely focus on defining the
 workload tests.
 The setup mentioned above also implicitly sets up our procedural
 tests as well.